bananabrann/tv-brannan-cloud/README.md

 ### SOME_SECRET_HERE" is not exported by "$env/static/private", imported by "src/lib/server/{file}"

 The environment variables are not set.

-In GitHub Actions (or other pipeline providers), `env` of the YAML does not pass it to the app.
-The server needs the .env file to be created.
+SvelteKit does not automatically create this file, but will throw an error if the app's environment variables are missing.
+So you need to create it wherever the app builds, i.e. in the pipeline or configuration files on Azure.

 ```yaml
 jobs: